Test problems in mechanics and special relativity: Контрольная работа 11

 Маленькому кольцу, надетому на проволочную горизонтальную окружность радиуса $R$, сообщили начальную скорость $V_0\ll\sqrt{gR}$. Коэффициент трения кольца о проволоку равен $\mu$. Через какое время кольцо остановится?

-To a small ring on a horizontal circular wire of radius $R$ an initial velocity $V_0 \ll \sqrt {gR}$ have been imparted.
+An initial velocity $V_0 \ll \sqrt {gR}$ has been imparted to a small ring on a horizontal circular wire of radius $R$.
 The friction coefficient between the ring and the wire is equal to $\mu$.
 After what time will the ring stop?

 На крыше с углом наклона $\varphi$ лежит свинцовый лист длины $l$. Коэффициент трения свинца о крышу $\mu>\tg{\varphi}$. Коэффициент линейного расширения свинца $\alpha$. В течении $N$ суток устойчивой погоды суточный перепад температуры составлял $\Delta t$. На какое расстояние сползет лист?